Cube-OS/cubeOS/docs/ecosystem/services/service-config.rst

 For example::

-    $ /usr/sbin/kubos-monitor-service -c /home/kubos/my-config.toml
+    $ /usr/sbin/cubeos-monitor-service -c /home/cubeos/my-config.toml

 .. note::

-    When starting a Rust-based service from within the Kubos SDK, the config file should be passed like so::
+    When starting a Rust-based service from within the CubeOS SDK, the config file should be passed like so::

-        $ cargo run -- -c /home/kubos/my-config.toml
+        $ cargo run -- -c /home/cubeos/my-config.toml

     The ``--`` characters make sure that the following parameters are passed to the underlying program, rather than to ``cargo``.